placebeyondtheclouds/my-powershell-scripts/README.md

 ## Fix mouse pointer on a Windows guest in QEMU with NVIDIA GPU

 The problem: spice uses virtual GPU to render the mouse poiner when the guest is accessed through virt-viewer.
 This causes the mouse pointer to become invisible when a guest is using NVIDIA GPU as a passthrough PCIE device.
 Re-enabling NVIDIA GPU within a running guest causes the mouse pointer to be visible again.
-This problem does not occur when accessing the guest through RDP or parsec.
+This problem does not occur when accessing the guest through RDP or parsec/sunshine.

 Get the name of the GPU device in the guest: